AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 ```

-The `counter` variable in the Authoring Sandbox persists between iframe calls and can be accessed by `drawShape()`; in this scenario, it's returned so the iframe knows the number of shapes created so far.
+The `counter` variable in the Document Sandbox persists between iframe calls and can be accessed by `drawShape()`; in this scenario, it's returned so the iframe knows the number of shapes created so far.
 This brings us to the concept of **returned values**.

 Generally speaking, you should restrict your returns to the following types.